IngeborgArdoe/training/foundation_english/exercise-14.md

 ####1.
 OPTIONAL: Create a REST Service "ActivityForCompany"

 Make a REST-service ActivityForCompany that retrieves all Activities associated with a given Company that are in state “Not started” or “In progress”.
-The input of the service should be the name of the company, and the response should contain important fields on Activity.
+The input of the service should be the name of the company, and the response should contain the most important fields on Activity.

 1. Add a new REST service